QR Code Error Correction Levels: Types, Meaning, and Safe Defaults

 Even with H, a code still needs:

 If a QR code is tiny, low contrast, and crammed against the edge of a label, error correction will not save it.
-For exact size guidance, see QR code size and print guidelines.
+For exact size guidance, see QR code size and print guidelines, and the colored QR code guide for the contrast ratios that keep brand-coloured codes scannable in the first place.

 A quick test before you commit to a level